liu599/PythonDeepLearning/vision/A5-VehicleDetectionAndTracking/writeup.md

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

+### Here are six frames and their corresponding heatmaps:

 ![alt text][image6]
 ![alt text][image7]
 ![alt text][image8]